htcondor/htcondor/docs/admin-manual/installation-startup-shutdown-reconfiguration.rst

    system.
 However, for security purposes, NTFS is preferred.
 -  HTCondor for Windows uses the Visual C++ 2012 C runtime library.

-Preparing to Install HTCondor under Windows
-'''''''''''''''''''''''''''''''''''''''''''

-:index:`preparation<single: preparation; installation>`

-Before installing the Windows version of HTCondor, there are two major decisions to make about the basic layout of the pool.

-#.
-What machine will be the central manager?
-#.
-Is there enough disk space for HTCondor?

-If the answers to these questions are already known, skip to the Windows Installation Procedure section below, :ref:`admin-manual/installation-startup-shutdown-reconfiguration:installation on windows`

--  What machine will be the central manager?

-   One machine in your pool must be the central manager.
-This is the centralized information repository for the HTCondor pool and is also the machine that matches available machines with waiting jobs.
-If the central manager machine crashes, any currently active matches in the system will keep running, but no new matches will be made.
-Moreover, most HTCondor tools will stop working.
-Because of the importance of this machine for the proper functioning of HTCondor, we recommend installing it on a machine that is likely to stay up all the time, or at the very least, one that will be rebooted quickly if it does crash.
-Also, because all the services will send updates (by default every 5 minutes) to this machine, it is advisable to consider network traffic and network layout when choosing the central manager.

-   Install HTCondor on the central manager before installing on the other machines within the pool.

-   Generally jobs should not be either submitted or run on the central manager machine.

--  Is there enough disk space for HTCondor?
-   :index:`required disk space<single: required disk space; installation>`

-   The HTCondor release directory takes up a fair amount of space.
-The size requirement for the release directory is approximately 250 Mbytes.
-HTCondor itself, however, needs space to store all of the jobs and their input files.
-If there will be large numbers of jobs, consider installing HTCondor on a volume with a large amount of free space.

 Installation on Unix
 --------------------